expo/expo/docs/versions/unversioned/introduction/installation.md

 On Linux, open with `chmod a+x xde*.AppImage` and `./xde*.AppImage`.

+### Optional Command Line Tool: exp

+`exp` is an alternative to XDE for users who prefer to use the command line.
+You can choose whichever one you want.
+Some advanced Expo features may require you to use `exp` later.

+You can install `exp` by running `npm i -g exp`.

 ## Mobile Client: Expo for iOS and Android

-The Expo client is like a browser for apps built with Expo.
-When you boot up XDE on your project it generates a unique development URL for you, and you can access that from the Expo client on iOS or Android, either on a real device or in a simulator.
+Expo Client helps view your projects while you're developing them.
+When you serve your project from XDE or `exp`, it generates a development URL that you can open in Expo Client to preview your app.
+On Android, Expo Client can also be used to view others' projects on [expo.io](https://expo.io).
+Expo Client works on devices, simulators, and emulators.

 ### On your device